openstack-archive/fuel-library/docs/pages/installation-instructions/0060-deploying-openstack.rst

   **Example 2:** **Compact OpenStack deployment with storage and swift-proxy combined with nova-controller on the same nodes**

     * Create the necessary volumes on controller nodes as described in :ref:`create-the-XFS-partition`
-    * Sequentially run a deployment pass on the controller nodes (``fuel-controller-01 ... fuel-controller-xx``), starting with the primary controller.
+    * Sequentially run a deployment pass on the controller nodes (``fuel-controller-01 ... fuel-controller-xx``), starting with the ``primary-controller node``.
 Errors in Swift storage such as */Stage[main]/Swift::Storage::Container/Ring_container_device[<device address>]: Could not evaluate: Device not found check device on <device address>* are expected during the deployment passes until the very final pass.
     * Run an additional deployment pass on Controller 1 only (``fuel-controller-01``) to finalize the Galera cluster configuration.
     * Run a deployment pass on the Quantum node (``fuel-quantum``) to install the Quantum router.
     * Run a deployment pass on every compute node (``fuel-compute-01 ... fuel-compute-xx``) - unlike the controllers these nodes may be deployed in parallel.